yujianyuanhaha/DQN-DSA/README_config.md

 # Configuration
 We run codes on **Spyder** GUI under Anaconda(**version 2**), **tensorflow** is required as well as related tensorboard setup.
 For batch test, we run codes on ARC VT.
 * Python version 2.7, tensorflow version **1.6.0**.
-Notice tensorflow 1.5.0 is suggest on Linux OS else "keneral died, restart" error may appear.
+Notice tensorflow 1.5.0 is suggested on Linux OS else "keneral died, restart" error may appear.
 If the version would not fit, run command
 ```
 conda install -c conda-forge tensorflow=1.6.0
 ```
-Version would never be the big issue, since Anaconda support *virtual environment* easily wihtout bothering current version setup. e.g. setup Python 3.6
+Version would never be the big issue, since Anaconda support *virtual environment* easily without bothering current version setup. e.g. setup Python 3.6
 1. python 3.5
 ```